 Try them out and just pick one

 If you still can’t decide, you can just try them out for free.
 You can install them locally or use a live image.
-You can also get a cheap VPS ($5/mo) from Linode, Vultr and DigitalOcean.
+You can also get a cheap VPS ($5/mo) from Linode and Vultr.
 You can spin up a CentOS/Ubuntu server in seconds.
 When you sign up through an affiliate link (like ours) you’ll probably get free credits – meaning you’ll actually get to try them out for free.

 Which one is faster?